How To Use A Hydrocolloid Dressing… Properly!

-- It prevents the dressing from sticking to that part of the skin
+- Firstly, it prevents the dressing from sticking to that part of the skin

-- It partially dissolves to provide a gel that promotes healing
+- Secondly, it partially dissolves to provide a gel that promotes healing

 3) Don’t expect hydrocolloid dressings to stay on, on their own

-Although hydrocolloids have an adhesive to make them stick to the skin, I don't expect it to work on feet - not well enough.
+Although hydrocolloids have an adhesive to make them stick to the skin, I don’t expect it to work on feet – not well enough.
 On your arm, fine.
 On my finger, fine.
 But on your feet, not fine.
-Think about the in-shoe environment - it's sweaty in there, and that's a constant threat to adhesion.
-All it takes is for one edge of the dressing to roll-back a little and be exposed to the sock (annoyingly, it will stick like glue to the sock - see photo above).
+Think about the in-shoe environment – it’s sweaty in there.
+In other words, that’s a constant threat to good adhesion.
+Because all it takes is for one edge of the dressing to roll-back a little and be exposed to the sock (annoyingly, it will stick like glue to the sock – see photo above).

 I recommend Fixomull or a similar fixation tape around the circumference of a hydrocolloid dressing.
-Leave the majority of the dressing area visible – we need to visualise the degree of weepiness to determine when to change the dressing - this is good wound therapy practice.
+Leave the majority of the dressing area visible – we need to visualise the degree of weepiness to determine when to change the dressing.
+This is good wound care practice.
 Plus, hydrocolloids allow wound gasses to evaporate through the dressing (whilst being waterproof from the outside).

 How long to leave a hydrocolloid blister dressing on for?